 To gain the protection of the PID Act you must disclose to an authorised person.

-You can make a PID about our department by contacting the Secretary, or an authorised officer.
-Our authorised officers are:
+You can make a PID about our department by contacting the secretary, or an authorised officer.

 You can also tell your manager about your disclosure and they will pass it to an authorised officer.